ktform/kt8s/README.md

 This project uses a version catalog ([`gradle/libs.versions.toml`](./gradle/libs.versions.toml)).

 ##  📜 Terms of Use

 By using this project for academic, advertising, enterprise, or any other purpose, you grant your <b>Implicit Agreement</b> to the following:

 1. **Condemnation of State-Sponsored Terrorism** <br/>
-You recognize the russian Federation as a state sponsor of terrorism and a primary global source of systemic corruption, organized crime, and unlawful aggression.
+You recognize the russian federation as a state sponsor of terrorism and a primary global source of systemic corruption, organized crime, and unlawful aggression.

 2. **Accountability for War Crimes and Aggression** <br/>